mayank311996/DataSciencePortfolio/End-to-End-Sentiment-Analysis-Customer-Reviews/README.md

 [![](https://i.imgur.com/5gj4USj.png)](https://indian-currency-prediction.herokuapp.com/)
 -->
 ## Overview
 This project explains how to build a customer reviews sentiment analysis model using TensorFlow and deployment on Google CLoud Platform.
-The data can be found [here](https://www.kaggle.com/wendykan/lending-club-loan-data).
+The data can be found [here](https://www.google.com).

+_Note: Some familiarity with GCP is assumed._

 ## Motivation
 The aim behind this project was to present end-to-end model deployement in real world cenario.
 It is crucial to know how we can deploy our trained model on a cloud platform like GCP that can be scalable according to real world internet traffic.